Support and Resistance Trading Guide

 The general rule is not to short into support or buy into resistance.

-That’s a rule that may be ignored and price action will dictate behaviour (this happens to be my favorite setup).
+That’s a rule that may be ignored and price action will dictate behavior (this happens to be my favorite setup).

 Support zone breaking trade

-• Strong momentum move to the downside and price rallies giving us a support line and resistance line.
+• Strong momentum moves to the downside and price rallies giving us a support line and resistance line.

 • Price drops back to support at the first green circle but buyers hold the move

-• Second green circle shows sellers stepping in strong but the slight drifting upwards after shows bulls holding on
+• The second green circle shows sellers stepping in strong but the slight drifting upwards after shows bulls holding on

 • Price drops and begins to consolidate